fg24davies/fg24davies/README.md

 ### 👋 Hello!

-A career changer and recent graduate from the Makers Academy 16-week bootcamp.
-An academic background in Physics, I love solving problems and figuring out how to make something work!
-Whether that be solving kata or a cryptic crossword, creating an app to help manual processs or building something ou.
-I have spent time exploring what sort of environment I like to work in and growing my skillset.
-I knew I always wanted to do something that used my brain in the way
+I am a recent graduate from the Makers Academy 16-week bootcamp and continuing to expand my knowledge of the big wide world of tech!

 ### 🌱 I’m currently learning ...